mohseenrm/skipper401/README.md

   % git checkout -b new-branch-name
   ```

 1. Complete the project as described below within your local repository.
-Plese commit as often as you can.
+Please commit as often as you can.
 1. Zip up this entire directory
   ```bash
   % cd ..